Intro-Ventors/Re-Co-Desktop/README.md

 python Scripts/Installer.py
 ```

-Make sure that you specify where the Qt SDK is once the script prompts you to.
+Make sure that you have built the application the release mode and specify where the Qt SDK is once the script prompts you to.

 ## License